-When Beethoven died, the cause of death was unknown.
-Reportedly plagued with a variety of unpleasant symptoms, he was chronically irritable, depressed and often suffered from abdominal pain.
-Some two hundred years later, chemical analysis of hair clipped from Beethoven’s head the day after he died revealed the culprit—lead poisoning.
+When Beethoven died, his cause of death was unknown.
+Reportedly plagued with a variety of unpleasant symptoms, he was chronically irritable, depressed, and often suffered from abdominal pain.
+Some 200 years later, a chemical analysis of hair clipped from Beethoven’s head the day after he died revealed the culprit—lead poisoning.
 The end did not come quickly.
-The lead killed him slowly and quietly—one little bit of poison at a time.
+The lead killed him slowly and quietly, one little bit of poison at a time.

 That’s exactly how bitterness destroys a marriage—one little bit of poison at a time.
-It accumulates in the soul and slowly, but surely, poisons the one who carries it.
+Resentment in marriage accumulates in the soul and slowly but surely poisons the one who carries it.
 In order to have sweetness in your marriage, you first have to quench bitterness.
-Here are three questions you need to ask.
+Here are 3 questions you need to ask.

 In every marriage, husbands and wives hurt each other.
 It’s usually not intentional, but it is inevitable.
 Sometimes a spouse will continue to repeat a behavior that hurts the other, even after the behavior is confronted.
 Bitterness gets a foothold when you feed the hurt instead of granting forgiveness.

 Being around a bitter person is equally unpleasant.
-A bitter person is easily identified by their sad or sorrowful countenance.
-They are typically sarcastic and critical.
+A bitter person is easily identified by a sad or sorrowful countenance.
+Bitter people are typically sarcastic and critical.
 And bitterness has made them reluctant to trust others.
 There are three things that are ultimately wrong with bitterness.

-2. It keeps the offender from changing their ways.
-Bitterness starts off as small offense that the bitter person doesn’t address with their spouse.
+Second, it keeps the offender from changing his or her ways.
+Bitterness starts off as a small offense that the bitter person doesn’t address with his or her spouse.
 Each new offense feeds the bitterness and takes up a lot of room in the person’s mind and heart.
 Cultivating the bitterness keeps you from airing your grievance to your spouse.
-How can your spouse apologize for something they’re not aware they are doing?
+How can your wife, for example, apologize for something she is not aware she is doing?

-3. It spreads.
+Third, it spreads.
 Once bitterness has taken hold, it tends to contaminate, at least in the eyes of the offended person, everything the other person says or does, even if it’s something good.
 Bitterness spreads like a crack in a window.
-It might look insignificant on the surface, but left alone it races forward, branching and splitting until the glass shatters into a million pieces.
+It might look insignificant on the surface, but left alone, it races forward, branching and splitting until the glass shatters.